Request Access from a Source Owner Using Auth Links

 Info

-Need to connect a Google data source but don't have direct access to the Google account?
-Auth Links allow you to send an authorization request to the source owner — such as a client or colleague — so they can authenticate on your behalf, without ever sharing their login credentials with you.
+Need to connect a data source but don't have direct access to the account?
+Auth Links allow you to send a secure authorization request to the source owner — such as a client or colleague — so they can authenticate on your behalf, without ever sharing their login credentials with you.

 Auth Links is a feature in the Power My Analytics hub that enables you to request data source access from a source owner when you do not have direct login credentials to the account you need to connect.
 Instead of signing in to the source platform yourself, you generate a secure authorization link and send it to the person who owns or manages the account.
 They complete the authentication process on their end, and the data source is connected to your hub.